Make ZURZUVAE®

 These are not the complete diagnostic criteria for PPD.
 The criteria listed here are adapted from the DSM-5-TR®.
 DSM-5® is a registered trademark of the American Psychiatric Association.

-Learn about the 3 steps needed to start your patients with PPD on ZURZUVAE
+Learn about the 3 steps to get women with PPD started on ZURZUVAE